 As air temperatures rise above 25 degrees centigrade (80F), there’s nothing quite as refreshing as drenching quantities of water falling from the sky within the space of an hour or two during the late afternoon or evening.

-The storms usually begin with a dramatic show of lightning bolts and thunder that may rattle windows and can sometimes cause temporary power cuts.
-The rains tend to arrive swiftly and suddenly: if you are caught out in a storm with nowhere to shelter, expect to become drenched through.
-When the rains pour, the temperature falls and the air freshens, taking the edge off discomfort that high heat and humidity can bring.
+The storms are usually preceded by gusts of wind and begin with a dramatic show of lightning bolts and sounds of thunder that may rattle windows and can sometimes cause temporary power cuts.
+When the winds drop, the rains arrive swiftly and suddenly; if you’re caught out in a storm with nowhere to shelter, expect to become drenched through.
+When the rains pour, the temperature falls and the air freshens, taking the edge off discomfort that high summer heat and humidity can bring.

-After the storms pass, the evening or night is left fresh and cooled off.
-It’s unusual for the rains to prolong beyond a couple of hours —prolonged rains are usually caused by a tropical depression passing through the region— and most evenings are left feeling fresh accompanied by lingering sweet fragrances of flora in the air.
+When an afternoon rain storm passes, the evening or night air is left fresh and cooled off.
+It’s unusual for a heavy rain storm to last more than two or three hours —prolonged rains are usually caused by a tropical depression passing through the region— and most evenings drawn in feeling fresh accompanied by lingering sweet fragrances of flora in the air.

 If you’re planning to visit to one of Mexico’s coastal regions during the rainy season, the afternoon storms usually don’t interfere with the process of getting a tan, or enjoying the beach and a swim in the ocean: you simply schedule your day around the afternoon storms and enjoy evenings that feel cool and refreshed after a hot day.